 Creating a new application

-- On the second page of the wizard, specify the project name and the path to the folder where the project-related files will be stored.
+On the second page of the wizard, specify the project name and the path to the folder where the project-related files will be stored.
 Click Finish.

-To open the application sources that are already on your machine
+Open the application sources that are already on your machine

-- Click Open on the Welcome screen or choose on the main menu.
+Click Open or Import on the Welcome screen or select from the main menu.
 In the dialog that opens, select the folder where your sources are stored.

-To check out the application sources from your version control
+Check out the application sources from your version control

-- Click Check out from Version Control on the Welcome screen or choose on the main menu.
+Click Get from Version Control on the Welcome screen or select from the main menu.

-- In the VCS-specific dialog that opens, type your credentials and the repository to check out the application sources from.
+In the invoked dialog, select your version control system from the list and specify the repository to check out the application sources from.

-Downloading npm dependencies
+Downloading project dependencies

-To install a package in an empty project
+Install a package in an empty project

-npm install <package name>at the command prompt.
+npm install <package name>.